froukje/datamapu/content/posts/classical_ml/pca.md

 ### 2. Compute the Covariance Matrix

-The covariance matrix captures how features vary together, which is essential for identifying the directions in which the data varies the most.
+The [covariance matrix]({{< ref "#appendix">}} ("appendix")) captures how features vary together, which is essential for identifying the directions in which the data varies the most.

-The covariance matrix is calculated as follows:
+The covariance matrix for the centered dataset $Z$ is calculated as follows:

 $$C = \frac{1}{n}Z^TZ,$$